Avalanche Safety Series: Equipment

 2. Probe

-Probes are long compactable sticks — similar to a tent pole — that you poke into the snow in order to find the missing person.
+Probes are long collapsible poles — similar to a tent pole — that you poke into the snow in order to find a buried person.
 They are ‘used’ after you’ve located the person with a transceiver search.
-They cost around $75-$200 and can be purchased from most outdoor stores.
+Using these effectively and efficiently can save you a substantial amount of time digging.
+They cost around $75-$200 and can be purchased from many outdoor stores.

 3. Shovel

-Shovels are used to dig the person out once you’ve found them using the transceiver and probe.
-They cost around $75-$200 and can be purchased from most outdoor stores.
+Shovels are used to dig a person out once you’ve found them using the transceiver and probe.
+It's important to know techniques and strategies for digging a buried victim out quickly and efficiently, both on your own and in a team.
+They cost around $75-$200 and can be purchased from many outdoor stores.

 4. Skills to use them